Fort Towson: Civil War and abandonment

 At the beginning of the American Civil War, the Confederacy took over the remaining buildings of the fort.
 They had created an alliance with the Choctaw, promising them and other tribes a state of their own if the Confederacy won their war.
 The fort was used as the headquarters of Confederate General Samuel B. Maxey.
 The last remaining Confederate Army troops were commanded by General Stand Watie (Cherokee), a principal chief of his nation until the end of the war.
 He surrendered to Union forces at Fort Towson on June 23, 1865.

 The post was abandoned at the close of the Civil War.
 Soldiers buried in the cemetery were moved to Fort Gibson.
 The buildings fell into ruin and foundation stones were hauled off by local residents to be used for other buildings.

+Legacy and historic designation

 The location of the fort is designated as an Oklahoma Historic Site.
 It was added to the National Register of Historic Places (#70000531) in 1970.